mohitsinghs/njk/README.md

     https://github.com/mohitsinghs/njk/issues/new
 ```

-Multiple template directories and be passed, seperated by comma(,).
+> Multiple template directories can be passed, seperated by comma `,`

 ## File Options